Introduction to Bacteria, Viruses, Fungi, and Parasites

 Welcome to Antimicrobial Test Laboratories' germs page.
 Here at ATL we love our germs and try to know everything we can about them.
 For our customers (and other interested folks), here is a quick primer on germs: bacteria, viruses, fungi, and parasites.

 Viruses are different from all other infectious microorganisms because they are the only group of microorganisms that cannot replicate outside of a host cell.
-Because viruses do not eat food, but instead seize materials and energy from host cells by hijacking cellular machinery, some scientists argue that they are more like complex molecules than living creatures.
+Because viruses do not eat food - instead they seize materials and energy from host cells by hijacking cellular machinery - some scientists argue that they are more like complex molecules than living creatures.
 Viruses are known to infect nearly every type of organism on Earth.
 Some viruses, called bacteriophages, even infect bacteria.

 Bacteria are ten to 100 times larger than viruses.
-Typically, they are typically 1 to 3 microns in length and take the shape of a sphere or rod.
-Most bacteria consist of a ring of DNA surrounded by cellular machinery, contained within a fatty membrane.
+They are typically 1 to 3 microns in length and take the shape of a sphere or rod.
+Most bacteria consist of a ring of DNA surrounded by cellular machinery, all contained within a fatty membrane.

 They acquire energy from the same essential sources as humans, including sugars, proteins, and fats.
-Some bacteria live and multiply in the environment while others are adapted to life within human hosts.
-Some bacteria can double in number every fifteen minutes while others may take weeks or months to divide and grow.
+Some bacteria live and multiply in the environment while others are adapted to life within human or animal hosts.
+Some bacteria can double in number every fifteen minutes while others take weeks or months to multiply.

-Bacteria cause many types of diseases, ranging in severity from mild skin irritation to lethal pneumonia.
+Bacteria cause many types of diseases, ranging from mild skin irritation to lethal pneumonia.

 Parasites are part of a large group of organisms called eukaryotes.
 Parasites are different from bacteria or viruses because their cells share many features with human cells including a defined nucleus.

 Parasites are usually larger than bacteria, although some environmentally resistant forms are nearly as small.
-Some parasites only replicate within a host organism, but many can multiply freely in the environment.
-Parasites can be made of one cell, as is the case with Giardia, or many cells, as is the case with parasitic worms.
+Some parasites only replicate within a host organism, but some can multiply freely in the environment.
+Parasites can be made of one cell, as in the case of Giardia, or many cells, as with parasitic worms.

-In developing countries, parasitic worms are a major source of disease.
-Waterborne, non-worm parasites, including Giardia and Cryptosporidium are most common sources of parasitic disease in the United States.
+In developing countries unicellular parasites, such as Plasomdium, the cause of malaria, are a major sources of disease.
+Waterborne parasites, such as Giardia and Cryptosporidium are the most common causes of parasitic disease in the United States.

 Fungi are diverse in terms of their shape, size and means of infecting humans.
 Fungi are eukaryotes, meaning that like parasites, their cells have a true nucleus and complex internal structures.